PEPCON disaster: Damage assessment and aftermath

-After the incident, American Pacific Corporation changed the name of the perchlorate chemicals manufacturing subsidiary to PEPCON Production, Inc and within one year, to Western Electrochemical Co.
+After the incident, American Pacific Corporation (AMPAC), which had acquired PEPCON from its founders in 1982, changed the name of the perchlorate chemicals manufacturing subsidiary to PEPCON Production, Inc and within one year, to Western Electrochemical Co.
 (WECCO).
 It built a new ammonium perchlorate plant in an isolated area about 14 mi outside of Cedar City, Utah with a substantial voluntary no-build buffer around it.
 Natural gas service to this WECCO facility is handled in a different manner (mostly above ground away from AP storage areas) than was the case at PEPCON.
 On July 30, 1997, an explosion at that plant killed one and injured four.

-As of March 2023, the Henderson site is a commercial development near the Valley Auto Mall which is home to several dealerships and a university.

-In popular culture

-Footage of the explosion has been shown in the following disaster and survival-related documentary-reality television shows: